-SYMBOL DESCRIPTION /L You have accessed a section of the unit containing components which carry a voltage.
+SYMBOL DESCRIPTION À You have accessed a section of the unit containing components which carry a voltage.
 Access restricted to qualified maintenance staff only.
 Caution is required.
+This surface or component may be hot.
+Risk of burns on contact.
 You have accessed a section of the unit with running fans.
 Caution is required.